libsusa/susa/README.md

 The *matrix* and *array* template classes i.e. types are the heart of Susa.
 A *vector* is a single column (or a single row) matrix.
 They are bundled with a constellation of classes and functions to process their underlying data.

 ### Highlights
- - Algebraic types (template classes): *matrix* and multi-dimensional *array*,
+ - Algebraic types such as *matrix* and multi-dimensional *array* (template classes),
- - High and low precision fixed-point types,
+ - High and low precision Fixed-Point types (template classes),
- - Linear algebraic operations and analysis (e.g. Determinant and SVD),
+ - Linear algebraic operations and analysis (e.g. Solvers, Determinant and SVD),
  - Signal processing operations (e.g. FFT, Filter (FIR/IIR), Convolution and Random Number Generators),
  - Convolutional Forward Error Correction (FEC) blocks: encoder, MLSE (Viterbi) and MAP (BCJR) decoders,
  - Channel equalisers: MLSE (Viterbi) and MAP (BCJR),